Professional Counselor

 Trauma & PTSD

-Book with Emmy.
+Book with Emily.

 Interested in working together?
 Fill out the form below, call (630) 940-6828 or email scheduling@paderatherapy.com.
 We also offer a 15-minute free phone consultation.